Alexhb61/Matrix_Algorithms/linear_programming/hyper_ball_method.md

 Work O(m + n)
 Depth O(polylog(n)) via results on maximal independent set.[citation needs to be found]
 ### Conclusion of Doggo Method
-This method for linear programs using this orcale is polynomial in terms of sparsity of linear program, precision, and number of constraints
+This method for linear programs using this oracle is polynomial in terms of sparsity of linear program, precision, and number of constraints
 So it lacks some nice properties of the ellipsoid method
 ## The Pup Method
 This is a potentially universal Paralleization method built ontop of the doggo method.